Cea Sunrise Person: Modeling career and later life

 By age 15, Person was working as a high-fashion model in Manhattan and Paris and was also posing for photo shoots in Mauritius.
 In her early–to-late 20s, she lived in Europe and worked as a catalogue model.
 At the age of 29, she retired from full-time modeling.
 She then moved to Vancouver where she started a swimwear company.

 In 2007, she began writing her memoir, North of Normal, about her upbringing in the wilderness.
 The book details her early life prior to moving to Calgary and then starting her modelling career.
 The book underwent numerous revisions over 6 years before it was published by HarperCollins in 2014.
-She published a second memoir in 2017 that details more of her experiences during her early and adult life Nearly Normal.
+She published a second memoir in 2017, Nearly Normal, that details more of her experiences during her early and adult life.
 She lives in Vancouver and is married with three children.

-North of Normal, a feature film adaptation by Carly Stone of Person's book, is slated to premiere at the 2022 Toronto International Film Festival.
+North of Normal, a feature film adaptation by Carly Stone of Person's book, premiered at the 2022 Toronto International Film Festival.